Uberspace/lab/source/guide_postgresql.rst

 The following example considers a database and new user for Synapse, the Matrix (https://matrix.org) reference server.
 You can use this example for other projects as well.

-.. info:: Please start your PostgreSQL daemon before you maintain anything.
+.. note:: Please start your PostgreSQL daemon before you maintain anything.

 Step 1 - New User